-- Inform all Employees and Volunteers, including new hires, of this Policy; - Post this Policy to ensure it is readily accessible to all Employees and Volunteers; - Review the Policy and related procedures as often as necessary and at least annually; - Develop and maintain a program to implement the Policy with respect to workplace violence, including: - Measures, procedures and related policies to control risks identified as likely to expose an Employee or Volunteer to physical injury; - Measures and procedures for summoning immediate assistance when workplace violence occurs or is likely to occur; - Measures and procedures for Employees and Volunteers to report workplace violence to the Supervisor and Management; and - The process the Library uses to investigate and deal with incidents or complaints of workplace violence. - Assess the risks of workplace violence as often as necessary and at least annually; - Advise the Joint Health & Safety Committee of the results of the assessment and any reassessment; - Take every precaution reasonable in the circumstances for the protection of the Employee or Volunteer, if it becomes aware, or ought reasonably to be aware, that domestic violence which would likely expose a person to physical injury may occur in the workplace; - Provide Employees and Volunteers with education and training related to the workplace violence prevention program and procedures; - Take appropriate corrective action, including discipline and Management of infractions by the public and others to ensure that such activity does not continue: - Monitor any case of violence until there is satisfaction that corrective measures have been implemented; - Track and monitor all incidents of workplace violence, including close calls, minor and serious incidents. - Follow the Occupational Health & Safety Act regarding workplace violence incident reporting. - Take necessary action to protect confidentiality of those involved in complaints.
+- Inform all Employees and Volunteers, including new hires, of this Policy; - Post this Policy to ensure it is readily accessible to all Employees and Volunteers; - Review the Policy and related procedures annually; - Develop and maintain a program to implement the Policy with respect to Workplace Violence, including: - Measures, procedures and related policies to control risks identified as likely to expose an Employee or Volunteer to physical injury;

+- Measures and procedures for summoning immediate assistance when Workplace Violence occurs or is likely to occur; - Measures and procedures for Employees and Volunteers to report Workplace Violence to the Supervisor and Management; and - The process the Library uses to investigate and deal with incidents or complaints of Workplace Violence. - Assess the risks of Workplace Violence as often as necessary and at least annually; - Advise the Joint Health & Safety Committee of the results of the assessment and any reassessment; - Take every precaution reasonable in the circumstances for the protection of the Employee or Volunteer, if it becomes aware, or ought reasonably to be aware, that Domestic Violence which would likely expose a person to physical injury may occur in the Workplace; - Provide Employees and Volunteers with education and training related to the Workplace Violence prevention program and procedures; - Take appropriate corrective action, including discipline and Management of infractions by the public and others to ensure that such activity does not continue: - Monitor any case of violence until there is satisfaction that corrective measures have been implemented; - Track and monitor all incidents of Workplace Violence, including Close Calls, minor and Serious Incidents. - Follow the Occupational Health & Safety Act regarding Workplace Violence incident reporting. - Take necessary action to protect confidentiality of those involved in complaints.

-Management will also provide additional crisis follow up/support with personnel in the event of a critical or serious incident.
+Management will also provide additional crisis follow up/support with personnel in the event of a critical or Serious Incident.